-If you have any concerns about your baby or child or wish to speak to a health visitor please call our duty number: 01472 323660 or email HealthVisitingAdvice@nelincs.gov.uk
+If you have any concerns about your baby or child or wish to speak to a health visitor please call our duty number 01472 323660 or text 07507 329910.
+You can also email the health visitors at HealthVisitingAdvice@nelincs.gov.uk.

-Please view IHV – Parenting – COVID-19 to keep up to date with all health visiting news.
+Please view IHV – Parenting through COVID-19 to keep up to date with all national health visiting news.

 The Health Visiting service is available to all families in North East Lincolnshire who are expecting a baby, have a new born or a child up to the age of 5.